top of page

 EMDR Therapy

-Sometimes EMDR is also used to strengthen internal resources—such as a sense of safety, confidence, or calm—before processing more distressing material.
-This can be especially helpful for people with complex trauma, or when working with children.
+EMDR can also be used to strengthen inner resources — such as safety, confidence, or calm — before processing more distressing material.
+This is particularly valuable for people with complex trauma, or when supporting children.

 What Does the Process Involve?